hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 - acceptChallenge
 - denyChallenge

-An example to process an capture on a transaction:
+An example to process a capture on a transaction:
 ```php

     $maintenanceRequest = new \HiPay\Fullservice\Gateway\Request\Maintenance\MaintenanceRequest();